 As Questa rebuilds, the town is diversifying, encouraging entrepreneurship, and touting high-speed internet that could make it a destination for remote employees, Gallegos says.
-New businesses have sprung up: Art Questa Gallery, run by the Questa Creative Council; Happy Paws dog kennel; La Sala yoga studio; and Río Grande del Norte Outfitters, a fly-fishing guide service.
+New businesses have sprung up: Art Questa Gallery; Happy Paws dog kennel; La Sala yoga studio; and Río Grande del Norte Outfitters, a fly-fishing guide service.
 A state-run office that gives small-business advice has been so busy, Mapes says, that it doubled its office hours (from one day a month to two—it’s still a small town).
 Questa also managed to lure Taos Bakes (formerly Taos Mountain Energy Bar) to relocate from Taos.
 The company has since doubled its staff and become the first tenant in a recently constructed business park.

 Existing businesses are shifting their approaches, too.
 Rael’s Market, a historic mercantile that supplied farmers and miners with groceries, is turning into the town coffee shop.
 Shelves are stocked with piñon coffee, Taos Bakes energy bars, Taos honey, beef jerky, and, usefully, bug spray.
 But now, an espresso machine faces a pair of couches.
 The store manager rises from reading the newspaper at what was once her grandmother’s kitchen table to bring the machine humming to action.
 Black-and-white photos on the wall show the storefront for Rael’s from nearly a century ago: a close match to what you see when you step out the front door.